5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 The voice says, “That is not the criterion.”

-He hadn’t realized he was still gripping the old story.
+And as they weep, their hands loosen.
+They hadn’t realized they were still gripping the old story.

 The voice says, “Good.
 Release is how you make room for what you cannot yet imagine.”